Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Sehra Bandi:

-A ceremony where the groom’s family ties a sehra, a decorated veil, to his turban.
-It is a joyful moment symbolizing the groom’s transition into married life.
+A ceremony where the groom ties a Sehra, a decorated veil, to his turban.
+It is a joyful moment symbolising the groom’s transition into married life.

 Sehra Bandi